GoogleCloudPlatform/training-data-analyst/quests/vertex-ai/vertex-challenge-lab/README.md

 # Building Machine Learning solutions with Vertex AI: Challenge Lab

 This Challenge Lab is recommended for students who have enrolled in the [**Building and deploying machine learning solutions with Vertex AI**]().
 You will be given a scenario and a set of tasks.
 Instead of following step-by-step instructions, you will use the skills learned from the labs in the quest to figure out how to complete the tasks on your own!
-An automated scoring system (shown on the Qwiklabs lab instructions page) will provide feedback on whether you have completed your tasks correctly.
+An automated scoring system (shown on the lab instructions page) will provide feedback on whether you have completed your tasks correctly.

 When you take a Challenge Lab, you will not be taught Google Cloud concepts.
 To build the solution to the challenge presented, use skills learned from the labs in the Quest this challenge lab is part of.
 You are expected to extend your learned skills and complete all the **`TODO:`** comments in this notebook.